-We have discovered that environmental motivation and the willingness to act sustainably are quite different among customers1.
-Why then should you buy used items when you can afford a new one (or not)?
+We have discovered that customers' environmental motivation and willingness to act sustainably are quite different.
+Why, then, should you buy used items when you can afford a new one (or not)?
 Here are a few reasons that are sustainable and environmentally friendly.

 Remember this the next time you want to buy some clothing, a book, furniture, electronics, and more.
 First, check out the thrift stores close to you, and you might find something you like more than the popular items.

-Our climate has, over time, experienced drastic changes occurring as a result of our daily activities that have proven to be harmful and unsustainable.
+Our climate has, over time, experienced drastic changes due to our daily activities that have proven to be harmful and unsustainable.
 The fashion industry is the second-largest industry globally and the second-largest polluter of the environment.

 The production of cotton clothes consumes a lot of water and energy.
 When you buy and sell thrift clothes, shoes, bags, and other fashion items, you decrease the demand for new items hence, reducing the pressure on manufacturers to produce these items in large quantities.

-It's very possible to come upon a lucky luxury find when shopping second-hand.
+It's possible to find a lucky luxury when shopping second-hand.
 In fact, some people earn a side income by browsing for high-valued items and reselling them for a profit.
 You can buy those items you may only see online and are beyond your budget for less money or by using a gift card at a second-hand store.

 There are thousands of luxury products in stores like this, waiting for someone to rediscover them.
 Many of these stores have an app you can use to shop for these products.

 You can find high-end designer outfits on eBay, Facebook, an online thrift shop, a garage sale, charity shops, or retail stores.
 And you might just find a rare vintage or luxury item you will love.